Roquebrune-Cap-Martin, Alpes-Maritimes: tourism & sightseeing

 Our favourite way to explore the coast here is by taking the small train that runs between Italy and Nice (any beyond), operates a frequent and cheap service and stops at all of the interesting destinations - a much more relaxing way to explore the coast near Roquebrune than driving on the busy roads and searching for a parking space - see Nice-Menton coast train.

-Map of Roquebrune-Cap-Martin and places to visit
+Map of Roquebrune-Cap-Martin and places nearby

 Visit near Roquebrune-Cap-Martin with France This Way reviews